 Bus accidents are unique because of how many people can suffer injuries at the same time.
-In addition, passengers and occupants in other vehicles may need to seek compensation if the driver causes a collision.
+In addition, passengers and occupants in other vehicles can seek compensation if the driver causes a collision.
 These accidents can also be highly complex because it is not always clear who is liable for the injuries.

 There are many types of damages you may be able to recover after a bus accident in Mount Vernon.
-The value and type of damages depend on the details of your case.
-This includes the severity of your injuries and the extent of your financial losses.
+The value and type of damages available depend on the details of your case, including the severity of your injuries and the extent of your financial losses.